 The 80/10/10 Diet is a low fat approach to raw veganism promoted by Dr. Douglas Graham, a long-term raw foodist and athlete, and author of the book, The 80/10/10 Diet.

-Basically, this version of the raw food diet recommends obtaining at least 80% of your total calories from carbohydrates (typically sweet fruits) while restricting both fat and protein to less than 10% of total calories each.
+Basically, this version of the raw vegan diet recommends obtaining at least 80% of your total calories from carbohydrates (typically sweet fruits) while restricting both fat and protein to less than 10% of total calories each.

 Dr. Graham does not believe in the need for supplements or superfoods and stresses the importance of exercise, athleticism, sunlight, and a variety of other lifestyle habits that support the diet to promote optimal health.

 In contrast, the typical raw food diet that is represented in the many “cook books” and served at raw food restaurants around the country supply most of the calories from fats like nuts, seeds, avocados, and coconuts.

 The 80/10/10, also known as 811, 811rv, or even LFRV (Low Fat Raw Vegan) provides an alternative to the typical fat-laden raw diet that I found much easier to stick to.